 If you like visiting Chinatowns all over the world like I do, then be sure to visit this one.

 This lively area is very popular, and it’s fun to just walk around and take it all in.

 We ate at one of the restaurants there and had a great time.

 The Japanese word Izakaya (居酒屋) literally means “stay drink place,” so it’s basically the Japanese version of a pub.
 Locals go to Izakaya to relax and grab some drinks and comfort food after work.

 As a visitor, you can experience local life and culture by visiting these casual establishments.
-Personally, I think enjoying food and drink is the best way to immerse yourself in another culture!
+Personally, I think enjoying food and drink is the best way to immerse yourself in another culture.

-While there are Izakaya all over Japan, the best place to go is Noge which is a hidden gem in Yokohama.
+While there are Izakaya all over Japan, the best place to go is the Noge area which is a hidden gem in Yokohama.
 The Noge streets are not as new and sparkly as Minato Mirai, but the cool part about it is that it’s like stepping back in time to the 60s or 70s.